 2013 National Workshop on Energy Cyber-Physical Systems

-The National Science Foundation will hold the 2013 National Workshop on Energy CPS on December 16-17, 2013 at the Waterview Conference Center located at 1919 N. Lynn Street in Arlington, Virginia.
-This workshop will offer a unique NSF perspective focusing on the blend of the cyber and physical aspects of energy, and will provide inputs from a broader energy-related community including academia, industry and other federal agencies for a long term CPS research agenda.
-The world of energy has changed significantly since the 2009 NSF Workshop “Research Recommendations for Future Energy Cyber-Physical Systems”.
+The National Science Foundation held the 2013 National Workshop on Energy CPS on December 16-17, 2013 at the Waterview Conference Center located at 1919 N. Lynn Street in Arlington, Virginia.
+This workshop offered a unique NSF perspective focusing on the blend of the cyber and physical aspects of energy, and provided inputs from a broader energy-related community including academia, industry and other federal agencies for a long term CPS research agenda.
+The world of energy has changed significantly since the 2009 NSF Workshop "Research Recommendations for Future Energy Cyber-Physical Systems".
 Renewable sources are more prevalent.
 Energy from natural gas and other sources are helping to make the U.S. more energy independent, and five years of a research agenda have been completed.
-The workshop will identify fundamental issues and provide research directions for enabling strategic approaches to achieving future cyber-controlled energy infrastructures, including monitoring, control, and protection solutions.
+The workshop identified fundamental issues and provided research directions for enabling strategic approaches to achieving future cyber-controlled energy infrastructures, including monitoring, control, and protection solutions.